How to Measure Sales Success: The KPIs That Matter

-Too often when looking at a sales team’s success, managers only look at the actual sales (the closing of the business).
+Too often when looking at a sales team’s success, sales managers only look at the actual sales (the closing of the business).
 Of course, this is important—but the sale is a lagging indicator.

 If you have no sales closing today, it indicates that your team has not been performing well for months.